Zylann/godot_voxel/doc/source/api/VoxelBlockyLibrary.md

 - [int](https://docs.godotengine.org/en/stable/classes/class_int.html)<span id="i_atlas_size"></span> **atlas_size** = 16

-Sets a reference size of texture atlas.
+Sets a reference size of texture atlas, in tiles.
+The atlas is assumed to be square (same number of tiles horizontally and vertically).
 This is only used on models which have a geometry mode set to `GEOMETRY_CUBE`.

 This property is old and might be removed or changed in the future, as it only works in specific setups.